smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 Notes:

-* All scripts are now transactional, with a script of the same name usually in the source code directory;
+* All scripts except database creation are now transactional, with a script of the same name usually in the source code directory;
+  The T-SQL functions sp_addsrvrolemember() and sp_addrolemember() are not tranactional;
 * The function rif40_sequence_current_value() is created earlier by the sequences SQL script and cannot be recreated once tables have been created;
 * rif40_import_data.bat is now path independent.
 The SQL script (in this directory) will now delete all